Honey-raj-55/Food-Delivery-Home-Page/README.md

 # Food-Delivery

-A sample Food-Delivery Website.
-Used HTML5 and CSS3
+A sample Food-Delivery Website using HTML5 and CSS3